jbroadway/docs/docs/2023.1/studio/getting-started/installing-flipside-studio.md

 The Flipside Broadcaster is a free companion app that lets you cast your show to a PC.
 If you're using Meta Quest, this is how you get your camera output to a PC so you can screencapture or livestream your content.
 If you're using Meta Rift, you can also use Flipside Studio's Desktop Interface for additional functionality.

-For more info and installation instructions, go to [[Flipside Broadcaster]]
+For more info and installation instructions, go to [[:Installing Flipside Broadcaster]]

 ## Third party tools